 Clover Leaf Capital Corp.
 Announces Record Date for Stockholders to Vote in Favor of Extension Amendment

-/EIN News/ -- Miami, FL, Sept.
+Miami, FL, Sept.
 23, 2022 (GLOBE NEWSWIRE) -- Clover Leaf Capital Corp.
-(Nasdaq: CLOE, CLOEU and CLOER) (“Clover Leaf” or the “Company”) announced that its board of directors has set the close of business on September 23, 2022 as the record date (the “Record Date”) for Clover Leaf’s special meeting of its stockholders (the “Special Meeting”) to be held to approve a proposal to amend the Company’s charter (the “Extension Amendment”) to extend the date by which the Company has to complete a business combination from October 22, 2022 to July 22, 2023 (the “Extension”).
+CLOE CLOEU and CLOER) ("Clover Leaf" or the "Company") announced that its board of directors has set the close of business on September 23, 2022 as the record date (the "Record Date") for Clover Leaf's special meeting of its stockholders (the "Special Meeting") to be held to approve a proposal to amend the Company's charter (the "Extension Amendment") to extend the date by which the Company has to complete a business combination from October 22, 2022 to July 22, 2023 (the "Extension").

 The Company's stockholders of record at the close of business on the record date, September 23, 2022, will be entitled to vote the shares of common stock of Clover Leaf owned by them at the Special Meeting.
 A proxy statement relating to this special meeting has not been finalized or declared effective.
 Once final, a definitive proxy statement will be mailed together with a proxy card to Clover Leaf's stockholders and will include the date, time and location of the special meeting.